YavorMarkov/Efficient-EKS-Load-Balanced-Deployment/README.md

 lsb_release -a
 ```
 3. Go to the AWS documentation page that describes how to install the AWS CLI.
 Look for the installation instructions for Linux.
-4. you can install AWS CLI using the curl command, but you need to know your CPU type (X86 or ARM).
+4. You can install AWS CLI using the curl command, but you need to know your CPU type (X86 or ARM).
 Run the following command to find out:
 ```bash
 uname -m
 ```